cyruscyliu/llbic/README.md

 concatenated (so we don't lose the locations of any of the constituent bitcode files).
 After the build completes, one can use a WLLVM utility to read the contents of the dedicated section and link all of the bitcode into a single whole-program bitcode file(llvm-link).
 This utility works for both executable and native libraries.
-The `NAIVE` algorithm is definitely a subset of the WLLVM w/ the ability to generate an executable vmlinux.
+The `NAIVE` algorithm is definitely a subset of the WLLVM w/ the ability to generate an executable vmlinux. **If you need vmlinux compiled by clang, use wllvm and I guess you have to solve several unsupported flags.**